jprangel/python-with-docker/README.md

 ## How-to

-To execute the project execute:
+To execute the project, clone the project and execute:
 ```
 sudo docker-compose up --build
 ```